CompArchFA16/Lab2/README.md

 ### Load on FPGA ###

-We will provide a quickstart guide to help you load your SPI designs as a module onto the Zybo board to test.
+The ninjas have written a quickstart guide to help you load your SPI designs as a module onto the Zybo board to test.
+Find it [here] (https://docs.google.com/presentation/d/1scQKd7CSk9_bO_xThRixRVcJl47oTpByuBmMZ4xUAjA/edit?usp=sharing).

 ## SPI Memory Testing ##